micheg/phaser_tutorial_game/README.md

 ## Added

-* node script for making zip file.
+* A node script for making zip file.